Acetylcholine -

 Ray Sahelian, M.D.

 Acetylcholine was the very first neurotransmitter to be identified back in the early 1900s.
 It is made simply from choline and a two-carbon molecule called acetyl.
 Dietary choline and phosphatidylcholine (also known as lecithin) serve as the sources of free choline for acetylcholine synthesis.
-Acetylcholine is a neurotransmitter present in the brain and the peripheral nervous system, and acetylcholine receptors are found widely throughout the body and brain.
-Acetylcholine plays numerous roles.
+This neurotransmitter is present in the brain and the peripheral nervous system, and acetylcholine receptors are found widely throughout the body and brain.
 In the brain, acetylcholine is involved in learning and memory.
-Acetylcholine also stimulates muscle tissue.
+It also stimulates muscle tissue.
 Acetylcholine is involved in Alzheimer's disease.
-See Alzheimer for natural options.

 How to